Mastrodicasa/Master_Thesis/README.md

 ## Files
 In this directory, there are:
--All the codes to create a synthetic dataset and to run the algorithm.
+- All the codes to create a synthetic dataset and to run the algorithm.
--A description on how to use them.
+- A description on how to use them.
--The written report
+- The written report

 The codes can be regrouped as follow: